hillary25/Strong_Hillary_interactiveSVG/README.md

 * **Hillary Strong** (https://github.com/hillary25)
 ## Things I Wanted to Achieve
 - [x] Draw data from a database
+- [x] Click on each sea turtle label and fetch information
 ## Installation
 Open Terminal on your computer and install [npm](https://www.npmjs.com/get-npm "npm") if not already done so.
 Then follow:
 ```